A New Objective Definition of Quantum Entanglement as Potential Coding of Intensive and Effective Relations: A New Objective Path for Quantum Entanglement

-At safe distance from many approaches which assume a classical metaphysical standpoint when analyzing QM ---introducing implicitly or explicitly classical notions within the theory---, the logos approach has been devised as an account of QM which stays close to the quantum formalism in the most strict manner.
+At safe distance from many approaches which assume a classical metaphysical standpoint when analyzing QM ---introducing implicitly or explicitly classical notions within the theory---, the logos approach has been devised as a development of the theory which stays close to the quantum formalism in the most strict manner.
 This implies for us a suspicious attitude towards the (metaphysical) classical notions of `system', `state' and `property'.
 Taking their place, we have created new non-classical concepts which attempt to satisfy the features of the quantum formalism ---and not the other way around.
-According to the logos approach, QM talks about a potential realm which is independent of actuality.
-There is no physical process which takes quantum superpositions into measurement outcomes.
-QM talks about immanent powers with definite potentia, it does not talk about ``small particles''.
-From this standpoint, we have shown how through the aid of these notions we are able to explain the distance between the objective representation provided by the theory and the subjective measurements taking place {\it hic et nunc} in a lab \cite{deRonde17c} ---dissolving in this way the infamous measurement riddle.
+According to the logos approach, QM does not talk about ``small particles'', it talks about a potential realm ---independent of actuality--- represented in terms of immanent powers with definite potentia.
+And there is no physical process which takes quantum superpositions into measurement outcomes simply because physical theories represent states of affairs, not observations (or actualities).
+From this standpoint, we have shown how through the aid of these new concepts it is possible to restore the necessary distance between the objective representation provided by the theory and the subjective measurements taking place {\it hic et nunc} in a lab \cite{deRonde17c}.
 The notion of intensive power provides an objective reference to the Born rule \cite{deRonde16a}, escaping the orthodox reading in terms of collapses and measurement outcomes.
-This new scheme has allowed us to provide an objective and intuitive grasp to the meaning of quantum contextuality \cite{deRondeMassri18a} and quantum superposition \cite{deRonde17a, deRondeMassri18b}.
+This new scheme has allowed us to provide an objective and intuitive grasp to the meaning of quantum contextuality \cite{deRondeMassri18a} and quantum superpositions \cite{deRonde17a, deRondeMassri18b}.